Scott Teems: Accolades

-For That Evening Sun, he won awards at the 2006 IFP Market Award for "Emerging Narrative Screenplay Award", the 2009 Atlanta Film Festival for "Jury Award for Best Narrative", the 2009 Newport International Film Festival for "Special Narrative Feature Jury Prize" and "Student Jury Narrative Grand Prize", and the 2009 Sidewalk Moving Picture Festival for "Best Director".
+For That Evening Sun, he won awards at the 2006 IFP Market Award for "Emerging Narrative Screenplay Award", the 2009 Atlanta Film Festival for "Jury Award for Best Narrative", the 2009 Newport International Film Festival for "Special Narrative Feature Jury Prize" and "Student Jury Narrative Grand Prize", the 2009 Sidewalk Moving Picture Festival for "Best Director", the 2009 Little Rock Film Festival for "Best Narrative Feature Award", the 2009 South by Southwest for "Narrative Feature Audience Award", the 2009 Sarasota Film Festival for "Audience Award for Best Narrative Feature", and the 2009 Memphis Indie Film Festival for "Jury Award for Best Narrative Feature".

+For The Exorcist: Believer, he was nominated at the 44th Golden Raspberry Awards for Worst Screenplay.